t-haehnel/VFTModels/README.md

     -m minimum_word_count, --Min minimum_word_count: minimum word count used for word2vec model training (default=5)
     -a algorithm_type, --Algorithm algorithm_type: algorithm used for word2vec model training (default=1; 1 for skip-gram; 0 for CBOW)

-## 2. Analyzing the Words of a Verbal Fluency Task (VFT) using a Semantic Relatedness Model
+## 2. Analyzing the words of a Verbal Fluency Task (VFT) using a Semantic Relatedness Model

-After downloading or self-training a semantic relatedness model (see chapter above), this model can be used to identify clusters in the words produced by a VFT.
+After downloading or self-training a Semantic Reladetdness Model (see chapter above), this model can be used to identify clusters in the words produced by a Verbal Fluency Tasks.

 A short tutorial can be found in the Jupyter Notebook file example/Example.ipynb.

-After importing the Word2VecModel module, the semantic relatedness model can be initialized:
+After importing the Word2VecModel module, the Semantic Relatedness Model can be initialized:

     from clustering_word2vec import Word2VecModel
     model = Word2VecModel()
     model.load_wv("enwiki-20221020-pages-articles.kv")

-The file name of the semantic relatedness model *enwiki-20221020-pages-articles.kv* needs to be updated to the downloaded or self-trained model file name/location.
+The file name of the Semantic Relatedness Model *enwiki-20221020-pages-articles.kv* needs to be updated to the downloaded or self-trained model file.
 Also, the second model with the extension .kv.vectors.npy (e.g. *enwiki-20221020-pages-articles.kv.vectors.npy*) needs to be stored in the same directory.

 After initializing the model, the clusters can be identified using: